eecs280staff/tutorials/docs/setup_vscode.md

 ProductVersion:	11.7
 ```

 Use the homebrew package manager to install VS Code.
+You can run this command from any directory.
 ```console
 $ brew install --cask visual-studio-code
 ```